rc2server/rc2/imageInfo/README.md

 current cmd line options are `parser.pl -s 0.5.8 | bbjson`

-Image versions are supplied as command line options, `parser.pl -d 0.4.3 -a 0.4.3 -c 0.4.2.
+Previously, Image versions are supplied as command line options, `parser.pl -d 0.4.3 -a 0.4.3 -c 0.4.2.

 The generated array contains a version string (serialized date) and an array of images.
 Each image contains: